-We are delighted to introduce our new bespoke craft workshop database, designed for those who would like to bring private groups to Birkhill.
+Welcome to our crafting directory, designed for those who would like to bring private groups to Birkhill.
 These crafting experiences are ideal not only for learning new skills but for being creative together in a social way.
-Suitable for hen party attendees, baby shower groups, reunions, family outings, self-care & team-building days and good old-fashioned catch-ups with friends.
+Suitable for hen parties, baby showers, reunions, family outings, self-care & team-building days and good old-fashioned catch-ups with friends.

-These workshops have all been tried and tested at Birkhill and are largely delivered by local artists and instructors - with a few from further afield thrown in.
+These workshops have all been tried and tested at Birkhill and are largely delivered by local artists and instructors.
+Each workshop has been priced as a whole and states a maximum number of attendees.
+Obviously, the more people attending, the lower the cost per person.

-If you are interested in booking one of the following sessions, contact us in the first instance at hello@atbirkhillhouse.co.uk.
+If you are interested in booking one of the following sessions, please use the contact form here.
 We will take some details and then liaise with the artist to organise the proposed session.

 Lara Armitage